adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-With a convention to use the JVM as the target runtime when Java is used as an implementation language:
+This can be simplified with a convention for the target JVM version:

 ```kotlin
 cliApplication {